-This unit has no user-serviceable parts, except for the power supply fuse which should be replaced by authorised personnel only.
+This unit has no user-serviceable parts.
 Contact your nearest Eurotherm Process Automation agent for repair.

 Cleaning instructions

 Use a suitable antistatic vacuum cleaner to keep the unit and all associated air inlets/outlets clear of dust buildup.
 Wipe the front panel with a damp cloth to keep it clean and the operator legends and displays clearly visible.
 Mild detergents may be used to remove grease, but do not use abrasive cleaners or aggressive organic solvents.